fxchen/frankc/2014 July/design-for-habit.md

 - What tools do you use do you use everyday?
 What makes them indispensible?
 - (Extra credit: Is it for the same reason you used it in the first place?)

-Email me at <frxchen@gmail.com>!
+Email me at <frxchen@gmail.com> or tweet @frankc!

 -------

 **References**

 [1] BJ Fogg, my mentor and Stanford professor who started the Persuasive Technologies lab, describes a simple model for changing behaviors here [behaviormodel.org](http://j.mp/1zqTGCt).
-Relying on epiphanies is hard
+Relying on epiphanies is hard, instead, use these methods to help your users do what they want to do.

 [2] Dean, Jeremy, Making Habits, Breaking Habits: Why we do things, why we don't, and How to Make Any Change Stick.
 [Amazon link](http://j.mp/UIESiN)

 [3] Design your Personal Operating System: habits.
 I discuss the basics of [habit design](http://j.mp/1tnMQNv) with lots of references to things I like to read.

 **Images**

-Spiral of Mind (Flickr) <http://j.mp/1gws4GG>
+- Spiral of Mind (Flickr) <http://j.mp/1gws4GG>
-Evernote Smile Graph (TechCrunch) <http://j.mp/1xuKiuG>
+- Evernote Smile Graph (TechCrunch) <http://j.mp/1xuKiuG>